AMAIOLAMO/Value-Modifiers-CSharp/README.md

 ﻿# Value Modifiers

-> Value Modifiers is a simple wrapper for applying multiply changes(Modification in our case) to a base(Unmodified) value.
+> Value Modifiers is a simple library for applying multiple changes(Modification in our case) to a base(Unmodified) value.

 ---
 ## How To Use